blocknotes/rails_admin_mydash/README.md

 ## Google Analytics

-This feature allows the access to Analytics data only after signing in with enabled Google accounts.
+This feature allows the access to Analytics data only after signing in with an enabled Google account.

 To enable Google Analytics follow this guide: [Google Analytics Embed API](https://developers.google.com/analytics/devguides/reporting/embed/v1/getting-started)